 An Introduction to Common Bank Fees

 Banks usually charge their customers with fees for using their checking accounts.
-Some common fees that banks impose are opening deposit fees, monthly maintenance fees, ATM fees, overdraft fees, foreign transaction fees, card replacement fees, and check writing fees.
+Some common fees are opening deposit fees, monthly maintenance fees, ATM fees, overdraft fees, foreign transaction fees, card replacement fees, and check writing fees.